astral-sh/uv/docs/reference/cli.md

 </dd><dt><code>--python</code>, <code>-p</code> <i>python</i></dt><dd><p>The Python interpreter into which packages should be installed.</p>

 <p>By default, syncing requires a virtual environment.
-An path to an alternative Python can be provided, but it is only recommended in continuous integration (CI) environments and should be used with caution, as it can modify the system Python installation.</p>
+A path to an alternative Python can be provided, but it is only recommended in continuous integration (CI) environments and should be used with caution, as it can modify the system Python installation.</p>

 <p>See <a href="#uv-python">uv python</a> for details on Python discovery and supported request formats.</p>